 That being said, the usage of hemp and hemp product like lotions, oils, foods, etc. is completely legal and these products can be found in stores across the country.

-In order to partake in the cultivation, transportation, and/or sales of these products, you may be required to obtain certain licences or other requirements based on state laws, so make sure to do your research before doing so.
+In order to partake in the cultivation, transportation, and/or sales of these products, you may be required to obtain certain licenses or other requirements based on state laws, so make sure to do your research before doing so.

 The History of Hemp